-In FY 2019, PHA may issue requests for proposals, conduct evaluations and recommend additional units and developments for approval by the PHA Board.
-Additionally, in FY 2019, PHA will continue to enter into unit-based contracts for unit which have been approved for conversion under RAD.
+In FY 2020, PHA may issue requests for proposals, conduct evaluations and recommend additional units and developments for approval by the PHA Board.
+Additionally, in FY 2020, PHA will continue to enter into UBV contracts for projects that have been approved for conversion under RAD.